Akshitwadhwa/RetroGroove-Focus/README.md

 ## ✨ Overview

-**Vinyl Focus** is a beautifully crafted web application designed to help you get into the zone.
+**RetroGroove-Focus** is a beautifully crafted web application designed to help you get into the zone.
 Combining the tactile nostalgia of a vinyl record player with a functional Pomodoro timer, it provides the perfect atmosphere for deep work or study sessions.

 Powered by the **Audius** decentralized music network, you have access to an endless library of lofi, jazz, and focus beats without any ads or interruptions.